-- You can sufficiently fund a trip with just 2-3 cards, I recommend Chase due to simplicity in both tracking your points and being able to pay your cards in one place.
+- You can sufficiently fund a trip with just 2-3 cards, I recommend Chase due to its simplicity in both tracking your points and being able to pay your cards in one place.

 - If you use Chase points to book your travel, be sure you consolidate your points to the card with the best redemption rate.
-In my case, the best card was the Chase Sapphire Reserve, which redeemed at 1.5 cents apiece through the Chase Ultimate Rewards travel portal, better than the Preferred.
+In my case, the best card was the Chase Sapphire Reserve which was redeemed at 1.5 cents apiece through the Chase Ultimate Rewards travel portal, better than the Preferred.

 - You can use your rewards points to book most things, but not all things.
-We used up my points on hotels, excursions (like a day pass to Versailles outside Paris and visiting La Sagrada Familia in Barcelona).
-We still had to pay for trains, hotel fees/taxes and the plethora of meats and cheeses I insisted on consuming daily.
+We used up my points on hotels, and excursions (like a day pass to Versailles outside Paris and visiting La Sagrada Familia in Barcelona).
+We still had to pay for trains, hotel fees/taxes, and the plethora of meats and cheeses I insisted on consuming daily.